ihyaulumuddin14/Freepass-FE-2026/README.md

 # 🌐🖥️ Web Challenge

 ## 🎯 Objective
-Develop a website application platform using any Framework are available in the world, preferably **NextJs with Typescript**
+Develop a website application platform using Framework  **NextJs with Typescript**

 ## 🚀 Technical Requirements